scrum-1/horosim/docs/Installation.md

 Now, it is time to get the HoRoSim source code.
 When the Arduino IDE is installed, run it.
 In the Arduino IDE, go to File-> Preferences and locate the Sketchbook location.
 In my case, it is in C:\fai\documents\Arduino.
 Go to this folder and check if there is a folder called "hardware".
 If not, create it.

 If you know how to use git, clone the HoRoSim repository in the hardware folder.
 If not, you can download the source code from the [HoRoSim repository](https://bitbucket.org/afaina/horosim/src/master/).
 To do that, open the repository in a web browser and click on the "..." button next to the clone button.
 Then, select "Download repository".
-Extract the zip file and copy the horosim folder in the hardware folder.
+Extract the zip file and copy the HoRoSim folder in the hardware folder.

 In my case, the structure is C:\fai\documents\Arduino\hardware\HoRoSim.